jan-brabec/microimaging_histology_DIB/README.md

 3. You may also clone our [example analysis](https://github.com/jan-brabec/microimaging_vs_histology_in_meningeomas_test) of this data to the same folder (**microimaging_histology_DIB**).

-## Data formats and how to open them
+## Data formats and how to read them
 * Raw histological slides are stored as multi-image *.tif* files with separated RGB channels.
 We recommend viewing them using MATLAB:

 ```